Welcome to my unbiased review of the Ecom Cash Crusher!

 This is Lynsey who just made $2.5K!

-But take these names and cash amounts with a grain of salt because since there’s no circumstantial evidence to prove the claims are real, makes them total lies.
+But take these names and cash amounts with a grain of salt because since there’s no circumstantial evidence to prove the claims are real.

 Add to the fact that it doesn’t take a genius to fabricate names and figures on the internet.